 Your core values and vision are good gauges to use when making decisions for your business.
 If you are drifting away from those, find out why.
 Sometimes you are drifting away from your core values and vision because you simply aren’t holding true to them and you aren’t using them to help you make decisions.
 Or, it’s possible things have changed a bit and you actually need to change your core values, vision, and “why.”
 We talk about establishing a vision and actually utilizing it in decision-making throughout your organization in episode #47: A Vision Shouldn’t Be a Mirage.

 After revisiting your why, core values, and vision, you should brainstorm all of the strengths, weaknesses, opportunities, and threats of your business.
 With this SWOT analysis and brainstorming session, you can discover concerns that were overlooked previously.
 These revelations could be very important things you need to work into next year’s plan.
 For more information, check out episode #15: SWOT Analysis, where we cover this process in detail.

 Creating a financial model

 A financial model is a tool that can help you look at your business model, big picture, and play with the numbers to see where your business will be as you grow and ensure stability as you move forward.
+We cover financial models in-depth in episode #85: What is Financial Modeling?
 It’s helpful to include someone with a financial background, like a CPA, business advisor, or vCFO who can provide the financial model of your business.
 It’s beneficial to have the current year financial model available as you establish goals because you can use it to project for the upcoming year.
 With the guidance of your financial expert, you can create a financial model using programs like QuickBooks, Spotlight, or even Excel, if you don’t have one.